mec-germany/website/content/blog/blogging-in-markdown.md

-> Blockquotes are very handy in email to emulate reply text.
+> Blockquotes are very handy in an email to emulate reply text.
 > This line is part of the same quote.

----